 This angle is approximately 30 degrees at birth .
 It decreases with age and should measure less than 20° by 2 years of age.

-Disruption of Shenton line indicates presence of some degree of hip subluxation.
+Disruption of the Shenton line indicates the presence of some degree of hip subluxation.

 Computed tomography can also be helpful in determining femoral anteversion and in determining the extent of posterior acetabular coverage.
 Three-dimensional images are also quite popular and can be beneficial in visualizing the overall shape of the acetabulum.

 Magnetic resonance imaging can be beneficial in identifying the underlying bony and soft-tissue anatomy.

 Arthrography is performed by injecting radiopaque dye into the hip joint and then carrying out a fluoroscopic examination, usually with the patient under anesthesia.